-- With regard to the impairment of individually significant transactions, we analysed the appropriateness of the cash flow discount models used by the Group.
-We also selected a sample from the population of significant creditimpaired risks and assessed the adequacy of the provision recognised. - With respect to the allowances and provisions for impairment estimated collectively, we evaluated the methodology used by the Group, assessing the integrity and accuracy of the input balances for the process and the correct functioning of the calculation engine by repeating the calculation process for all contracts, taking into account the segmentation and assumptions used by the Group. - Assessing the methods and assumptions used to estimate exposure at default, probability of default and loss given default. - In carrying out our audit procedures, we have taken into consideration the impacts of COVID-19 and the government aid on the parameters used to calculate the expected losses.
-To this end, we brought in our corporate business valuation specialists to assess the macroeconomic scenario variables used by the Group in its internal models to estimate the expected loss.
+- With regard to the impairment of individually significant transactions, we analysed the appropriateness of the discounted cash flow models used by the Group.
+We also selected a sample from the population of significant transactions and assessed the appropriateness of both the credit risk classification and the corresponding allowance and provision recognised. - With respect to the allowances and provisions for impairment estimated collectively, we evaluated the methodology used by the Group, assessing the integrity and accuracy of the input balances for the process and whether the calculation engine is functioning correctly by replicating the calculation process, taking into account the segmentation and assumptions used by the Group. - We evaluated the methods and assumptions used to estimate exposure at default, probability of default and loss given default. - We considered the macroeconomic scenario variables used by the Group in its internal models to estimate expected losses.
+To this end, we brought in our corporate business valuation specialists. - We evaluated the additional adjustments to the internal models used to estimate the expected losses recognised by the Group at 31 December 2022.

-Likewise, we analysed whether the disclosures in the notes to the consolidated annual accounts were prepared in accordance with the criteria set out in the financial reporting framework applicable to the Group.
+Likewise, we analysed whether the disclosures in the notes to the consolidated annual financial statements were prepared in accordance with the criteria set out in the financial reporting framework applicable to the Group.